Gonzalo Escalante: Lazio

 On 13 January 2020, Escalante reached an agreement with Lazio to join the club ahead of the 2020–21 season, penning a four-year contract.

 Loan to Alavés

 On 4 January 2022, Escalante returned to Spain and its top tier after agreeing to a loan deal with Deportivo Alavés.

 Loan to Cremonese

 On 9 August 2022, Escalante was loaned to Cremonese, with an option to buy.

 Cádiz

 On 25 January 2023, Escalante once again moved to Spain, joining Cádiz on loan.
 On 3 July, he signed a permanent three-year deal with the club, but rescinded his link on 30 August 2025.

+Deportes La Serena

+In January 2026, Escalante returned to South America and signed with Chilean Primera División club Deportes La Serena.